Agrawal Jain

-Agrawals are the descendent of Maharaja Agrasen who was a legendary Indian king of Agroha, a city of traders.
-He is the descendant of Kush, son of lord Ram and he was born in 35th generation after lord Ram.
-He is credited with the establishment of a kingdom of traders in North India named Agroha, and is known for his compassion in refusing to slaughter animals in yajnas.

-Agrawal Jains are an Indian Jain community who originated from Agroha near Hisar, Haryana.
+Agrawal Jains are an Indian Jain community who originated from Agroha near Hisarin what is now the state of Haryana.
 In Sanskrit inscriptions and texts, the community is termed Agrotakanvaya.

-Legends

-According to texts from the Mughal period preserved in Delhi temple libraries, the emergence of the Agrawals is associated with Lohacharya and the Kashtha Sangh.
-Lohacharya arrived at Agroha in Vikram Samvat 760.
-He was given food by the local people and he founded the Kashtha Sangh order by installing a wooden idol.
-The Kashtha Sangh religious order has thus been closely associated with the Agrawal community.

-According to some legends, Agrawals were once ruled by a Raja Divakar who was a devout Jain.

 History

 Agrawal Jains in Delhi

 The Agrawal merchant Nattal Sahu and the Agrawal poet Vibudh Shridhar lived during the rule of Tomara Anangapal of Yoginipur (now Mehrauli, near Delhi).
 Vibudh Shridhar wrote Pasanahacariu in 1132, which includes a historical account of Yoginipur (early Delhi near Mehrauli) then.

 In 1354, Firuz Shah Tughluq started the construction of a new city near Agroha called Hisar-e Feroza "Firuz's Fort".
 Most of the raw material for building the town was brought from Agroha.
 Hisar was a major center of the Agrawal community.

 Some Agrawals rose to good positions in Mughal period, specially during Akbar.
 Sahu Todar was a supervisor of the royal mint at Agra, who had rebuilt the 514 Jain stupas at Mathura in 1573, during the rule of Akbar.

 Sah Ranveer Singh was a royal treasurer during the rule of Akbar.
 He established the town Saharanpur.
 His father as well as son and grandson had built several Jain temples, including the one at Kucha Sukhanand in Delhi.